galenhuntington/basemaker/README.md

 A derived project, [rerebase](https://github.com/nikita-volkov/rebase), re-exports modules from these packages with their original names.

-However, since the list of re-exports is fixed, while the modules provided in packages can change, some modules may be missing, with tricky workarounds needed to access them.
+However, since the list of re-exports is fixed (or at least lags), while the modules provided in packages can change, some modules may be missing, with workarounds needed to access them.
 This problem made this approach unworkable for me.

 ##  How to use